Ho1-lee/Ho1-lee.github.io/_posts/2020-05-19-why-Initialize-weights.md

 ## Using Gaussian Distribution which has smaller Variance

-Using Weights in Gaussian Distribution which has variance 0.01 makes much better result.
+Using Weights in Gaussian Distribution which has variance 0.01 makes much more meaningful result.

 ![Sigmoid_0_01](/assets/img/sigmoid_0_01.png)